Key Takeaways

 Government payors have special, powerful rights.

-If Medicare paid your accident-related medical bills, it has a statutory right to reimbursement that supersedes almost everything else.
-Medicare's lien:
+If Medicare paid accident-related medical bills, it has a statutory recovery right for conditional payments when a settlement, judgment, award, or other payment is made.
+Medicare's claim:

-- Must be resolved before disbursing settlement funds
+- should be resolved before settlement funds are finally distributed

 Failing to properly address Medicare's lien can result in personal liability for you and your attorney.